-

 OTHER GENRE

 Poetry and Drama.
 Poems are “stories” written in verse form to create a response of thought and feeling.
-Poems often have rhythm and rhyme, or they can be free verse.
+They often have rhythm and rhyme, or they can be free verse.
 Poems and drama are essential genres that introduce children to poetry, prose, rhythm, rhyme, writing styles, literary devices, symbolism, analogies, and metaphors.
 Drama has stage directions and italic words that are unspoken thoughts or actions.

 Here are genre worksheets!